naeemalomari/-data-structures-and-algorithms/java/ChallengeFour/README.md

-## Insert to Middle of an Array :
+## add the numbers in the 2 dimensional array  :

-## Having an array and number as an argument and add the number inside the middle of the array.
+## Adding the numbers in 2 dimensional array and return one dimensional array.

 ## WhiteBoard Process :